interTwin-eu/itwinai/use-cases/mnist/README.md

             ai_depl -.-> |Saves to| pred
     ```

+    This workflow is executed by running the command:

+    ```bash
+    conda run -p ./.venv python run-workflow.py -f ./use-cases/mnist/inference-workflow.yml
+    ```

-The interactions among workflows and their step can be described in more details as the following, where dependencies
+The interactions among workflows and their steps can be described in more details as the following, where conceptual ordering
-among different workflow steps are represented by solid arrows:
+among different workflow steps is represented by solid arrows:

 ```mermaid
 graph TD